JeremieSiller/telegram_event_notifier/README.md

 ## Goals

 As I have already mentioned, I want to restructure the project.
 The goal is to use classes and smaller functions to make the code more modular and easier adjustable.
 For now I am also saving all authentication tokens and refresh them about every 20 minutes in a database.
 I realized that this is not necessary, because I changed my approach during the project.
-Part of the restructure would be to get rid of the database and just safe them in the temporary storage of the programm.
+Part of the restructure would be to get rid of the database and just safe the tokens in the temporary storage of the programm.

 **future features:**
 - logout possibilty